uheerme/looset-landing/index.md

 - template: content-feature
   block: feature-1
   media_alignment: Right
-  content: It automatically generates graph diagrams where each Code Block is a node
+  content: Looset Diagram helps you to <strong>understand the code</strong> you work
-    and a connection is created when a Code Block references another Code Block.
+    with by giving more than just text colored in an editor and showing a <strong>graph of call references</strong>.
+It automatically generates graph diagrams where each Code Block is a node and a connection is created when a Code Block references another Code Block.
 When a <strong>folder is collapsed</strong> all its Code Blocks get <strong>hidden inside the folder</strong> and their connections start to point to the folder, acting as a <strong>black box</strong>.
 It's simple to explain and beautiful to see.
   headline: Collapsable nodes
   media:
     image: "/uploads/2020/07/14/gif-3.gif"